The Quest for Meaning

 What is a creative residency in La Rocabella?

-Creative residencies are periods during which artists and creatives come to work on their projects, most often around a specific theme, often in collaboration with other artists.
-Residents are generally supervised by a referent and participate in training sessions in addition to their creative work.
+Artistic residencies are periods during which artists and creators come to work on their projects around a specific theme.
+Residents are supervised by a specialist mentor and can benefit from advice from professional artists or specialists to enrich their creative activity.